Skip Ribbon Commands

 The school must:

-• only allow a student the use of a computer, tablet and/or assistive technology if the VCAA has approved such provision for their external assessment
+• only allow a student the use of a computer, tablet and/or assistive technology where approved by the VCAA

 • supply a stand-alone computer or tablet that only has access to a word-processing package and approved software

-• not allow the student to use predictive software or functions
+• not allow the student to use predictive software, thesauruses or other similar functions

 • not allow the student to access dictionary functions in examinations where a dictionary is not allowed